 A – Normally, it takes up to 48 hours to get a letter back to the UK..that is better than second class UK post and probably on a par with First class post!!

 A -Well for a start, the minimum contractual rental term in Austria is 3 years!
 Many owners are surprised by this but it does make for a stable village society if tenants can stay for more than 6 months at a time.
 But not every landlord wants to tie their property up for 3 years.
-Tenants have the right to stay for 3 years but can leave at any time after the first year, as long as they give one month’s notice.
+Tenants have the right to stay for 3 years but can leave at any time after the first year, as long as they give 3 month’s notice.
 This is also to help the work force, when they get offered a new job in a different part of Austria.
 This can happen quite a lot as Austria is based on Tourism jobs.
+It means that a tenant is legally committed to minimum 15 months payments.

 On the plus side, Owners have an income for 3 years plus the tenant pays all service bills.
 The tenant must stay for the first year but then they can give 3 months notice to move.
 You as the landlord must keep to the 3 years.

 A – That is quite a tall order.
-To start with, we would suggest that you have an Architect to oversee the work and act as site manager.
-They know the rules and have direct contact with the local Gemeinde to ensure you do not have problems.
+To start with, we would suggest that you have a Consultant to oversee the work and act as site manager. (we have our own inhouse property consultancyand can help with this) Consultants know the rules and have direct contact with the local Gemeinde to ensure you do not have problems.
 They also know the local builders and can recommend who to use.
-An Architect will normally charge 10% of the work cost as his fee to manage any renovation..it is money well spent as he can pay for him/herself with the discounts they can get out of builders and tradesmen.
+An Architect will normally charge 10-15% of the work cost as his fee to manage any renovation, although you can agree an hourly rate….it is money well spent as he can pay for him/herself with the discounts they can get out of builders and tradesmen.

 Tip: If you decide to do it yourself, then go to the local Gemeinde and speak with them.
 They will advise and might even be able to put you in touch with reputable Builders.